skandlab/PUREE/README.md

 ## Input

 For the input, PUREE requires a gene expression matrix.
 The normalization space can be potentially anything - from FPKM and TPM, to counts and microarray data.
 The matrix has to be oriented with samples as rows and genes as columns (*[samples, features]* shape).
-The gene ids can be in either HGNC or ENSEMBL ids.
+The gene ids can be in either HGNC or ENSEMBL nomenclature.

 ## Output